Shivam-Gayan/DBMS/Readme.md

 * Histogram: Create a histogram.
 * Pie Chart: Create a pie chart by specifying the data and label columns.
 * Stack Plot: Create a stack plot by specifying the columns to be used.
+* Scatter Plot: Create a scatter plot by specifying the columns to be used.